 Life insurance policies are very important during the working years because that money is intended to help your family make ends meet holding their standard of living if you were gone.
 If a retirement plan has been built wisely, the loss of a spouse would not leave the remaining partner without a means to pay for their everyday living expenses.
 Consider cutting back your life insurance policy to an amount that will cover your final expenses with little excess to save money in retirement.

 - Disability insurance

-Disability insurance is concurrent on becoming unable to work due to sickness or injury.
-Once you retire, you have no job income to protect; so it is unneeded unless you retire before age 62, when the government provided disability coverage kicks in.
+Disability insurance is concurrent with becoming unable to work due to sickness or injury.
+Once you retire, you have no job income to protect; so it is unneeded unless you retire before age 62 when the government-provided disability coverage kicks in.
 It covers all the possible risks which make working painful or uncomfortable.

 Be sure to give insurance issues very careful thought when planning for your retirement.
 What you plan for and save for are all you have to live the rest of your life on once you retire, and adequate planning could be the difference between a state nursing home and a condo near the beach in your old age.